jakeoung/teach/README.md

 This repository aims to provide tutorials from scratch.
+The codes are used for educational purposes at Gachon University.

 You can open in Google Colab by changing `github.com` to `github2colab.com`.